jennagorton/Bionic-Hand/README.md

 Design
 ==
-The design I created consists of compliant fingers, motors built into the palm, a capacitive touch interface, and a stand to conceal all of the cables.
-To add compliance in the fingers, I created the joints out of TPU and the rest of the project in PLA.
-When force was applied, the fingers were able to bend and then return to their original position.
-This design allowed for the strength of a rigid finger, but the movement of a flexible one.
+The design incorporates compliant fingers, palm-integrated motors, a capacitive touch interface, and a cable-concealing stand.
+- To introduce compliance in the fingers, I fabricated the joints using TPU, while the rest of the structure was printed in PLA.
+This material combination allowed the fingers to bend under applied force and return to their original position, providing the strength of a rigid finger with the flexibility of a compliant one.
+- By integrating the servos within the palm, the hand functions independently without requiring an attached arm.
+This compact, self-contained design ensures compatibility with various arm attachments—whether used as a prosthetic or as a component of a larger robotic system.

+Programming
+=
+This is an Arduino-based project and implemented built-in libraries
+- Can handle single finger movement and simultaneoulsy whole hand configurations.